 We often take pictures and video’s of the mold we see in heat pumps, and if you look around our website you’ll see what it looks like!

-Air Quality in the home: The quality of the air passing through the heat pump makes a difference to how fast the fins in the coil, and the fan blower wheel get blocked and filled with dust and dirt.
-Once moisture gets in there, this is a great place for mold to breed.
+Air Quality In The Home: The quality of the air passing through the heat pump makes a difference to how fast the fins in the coil, and the fan blower wheel get blocked and filled with dust and dirt.
+If the heat pump’s in the kitchen and acting like an air filter, or you have pets, the can accumulate dirt, great and dust quicker.
+Once moisture gets in there, this is a great place for mold to breed in and around your heat pump.
 If there’s moisture in the air, this can speed up the appearance of mold.